w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 Non-literal text barrier
 : **Problem:** I have difficulty understanding metaphors, acronyms, abbreviations, and words that aren't used in their literal sense.
-: **Works well:** Websites that spell everything out and don't use metaphors are easier to understand.
+: **Works well:** Websites that spell everything out and don't use metaphors are easier for me to understand.

 Plain language barrier
 : **Problem:** Sites that use "fancy" language or long sentences to describe a simple concept are hard to understand.
 : **Works well:** I'm better at understanding the content when the authors just use plain language and simple sentences.

 Consistent layout and navigation barrier
-: **Problem:** I get confused when I go to a new page and the layout and navigation are different.
+: **Problem:** I get confused when I go to a different page on a website and the layout and navigation aren't the same.
 : **Works well:** When there is a consistent "look" to the pages on a site, I can learn where things are.

 Heading structure barrier